NguyenNhatTruong123/face_mask_detection/README.md

 # face_mask_detection
 # facedetec_video_webcam is the main file.
-It can be run fully.
+It can be run fully face mask from video
+# facdetec is the file detecting face mask from image